mpearmain/data_contracts_sandbox/README.md

   - Data discoverability and updating the meta information used by these services)
   - Create / evolve schema registry entries
   - Create / evolve catalog entries
+* A very intersting extension would be mergin this with (https://github.com/BauplanLabs/no-jvm-wap-with-iceberg) to show case data loading based on contracts, and branching etc

 ![image](https://github.com/mpearmain/data_contracts_sandbox/assets/2668563/7354ff2b-ea98-4f71-adb1-7ba184ff8b6a)